Hollywood paints New York City as a picturesque city where all your dreams come true.

 Save your money and skip shopping at the street vendors!

 At one point or another in our travels, we’re all tourists.
-However, that doesn’t mean we need to fall for the extravagant traps, prices, and scams targeted towards first-time visitors.
+However, that doesn’t mean we need to fall for the extravagant traps, prices, and scams targeted toward first-time visitors who just want to see the NYC skyline without breaking the bank.

 When visiting the Big Apple, be on the lookout for these NYC tourist traps and save yourself time, money, and your sanity.